 Where people's needs are changing and their outcomes are no longer being met, services are proactive in communicating actual or potential adverse outcomes with care managers and commissioners, and in following up any necessary action.

-People are enabled to get the most out of life with support to maintain and develop their skills, interests and strengths.
+People are enabled to get the most out of life, with options to maintain, develop and explore their strengths, interests and skills, which may include support to access education and accredited learning, employment and leisure.